Project Length Custom Length

 This gemstone is from the mineral corundum and comes in a range of colors from pink to brown.
 Other color variations would be in the sapphire family.
 On a scale of 1 to 10 the Ruby has a hardness factor of a 9 which is second only to diamonds.
 Rubies have a wide range of prices depending on the cut, color, clarity, and size of the gemstone.
 The most desirable colour is ‘pigeon’s blood’ a pure red with a hint of blue.
 These stones can be found in Myanmar, Sri Lanka, Tanzania, and Thailand.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Ruby
+Bead Glossary Gemstones Ruby

 RUBYCROSITE